RPG Maker: RPG Maker Unite

 RPG Maker Unite is an asset for the Unity game engine based on RPG Maker.
 It was released on the Unity store in May 2023 and on Epic Games Store in February 2024.

+RPG Maker U2U

+RPG Maker U2U, developed and published by Gotcha Gotcha Games, is an upcoming successor to RPG Maker Unite.
+One of the main features of RPG Maker U2U is that Maps can now be made using P2D (Perspective 2D).
+U2U also supports existing RPG Maker MV and MZ 2-D tiles, as they both use the same tile standard in P2D maps.
+Unlike Unite, U2U is a standalone application, but it is still built on top of the Unity Game Engine.

 Console versions

 RPG Tsukūru Super Dante

 The first console RPG Maker, RPG Tsukūru Super Dante, debuted in 1995 for the Super Famicom, as a port of RPG Tsukūru Dante 98.
 RPG Tsukūru Super Dante was later broadcast via the Super Famicom's Satellaview accessory.

 RPG Maker GB is the first handheld system version of RPG Maker.

 RPG Maker

 In 2000, RPG Maker was released for the Sony PlayStation, but only a limited number of copies were made for releases outside of Japan.
-The software allowed user-made characters, and monsters through Anime Maker which was separate from the RPG Maker, which required saving to an external memory card, but there was a limit to how many user-made sprites and monsters could be used in RPG Maker.
+The software allowed user-made characters and monsters through Anime Maker, which was separate from the RPG Maker, which required saving to an external memory card, but there was a limit to how many user-made sprites and monsters could be used in RPG Maker.
 Also, in Anime Maker, the user could create larger sprites for a theater-type visual novel in which the player could animate and control characters, but these sprites were much larger and unusable in RPG Maker.

 The RPG Maker interface was somewhat user-friendly, and battles were front-view style only.
-Item, Monster, Skill/Magic, and Dungeons had a small limit cap, as did the effects of any given Item, Magic or Skill (9,999).
+Items, Monsters, Skill/Magic, and Dungeons had a small limit cap, as did the effects of any given Item, Magic, or Skill (9,999).
 Items were all inclusive; Weapons and Armors were created in the Items interface.
 The types of items were as follows: None (mainly used for Key Items), Weapon, Armor, Key (up to eight sub types), Magic (for binding Magic created in the Magic interface to an item), Healing, and Food (which raises stats and EXP, or experience points in which this particular software is the only one of the series to do so natively).

 Events were a separate save file from the System file, and are referred to as Scenario files.
 This is how the user could make multiple parts to one game, provided the user had enough memory cards and card space to create the files.